anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   format, which can only use proof-of-possession methods that need just a single message, while proof of possession for KEM keys, for instance, requires receiving a fresh challenge value beforehand.
-  - The Pledge implementation uses security libraries not providing EST support or uses a TLS library that does not support providing the so-called tls-unique value {{RFC5929}}, which is needed by EST for strong binding of the source authentication.
+  - The pledge implementation uses security libraries not providing EST support or uses a TLS library that does not support providing the so-called tls-unique value {{RFC5929}}, which is needed by EST for strong binding of the source authentication.